Teresa Maria Linda Scholz, Ph.D.

 For more information, please visit the Speakers Bureau Webpage.

 ResearchI position myself as a critical Latina/Latin American transnational feminist scholar in communication studies who theorizes the relationship between discursive and material counterhegemonic practices, and between voice, victimhood, and agency as they emerge from transnational communication systems.
 In so doing, I draw on critical theories to understand how power functions in social, national, and global spheres to rhetorically construct national, racial, ethnic, gender, and class identities.
-Subsequently, my research articulates and explores the connections between rhetorical theory, postcolonial theory, and transnational feminist theory within Latin American contexts.
+Subsequently, my research has articulated and explored the connections between rhetorical theory, postcolonial theory, and transnational feminist theory within Latin American contexts.
 More deeply informing my research is my examination of texts in both Spanish and English to build theoretical constructs that are culturally situated.

 (2012).
 "Embroidered Discourse/s Break the Silence: The CPR-Sierra of Guatemala (Re)vive Testimonio (pp. 165 - 178)."
 In Louise Detwiler and Janis Breckenridge (Eds.), Pushing the Boundaries of Latin American Testimony: Meta-morphoses and Migrations.
 USA: Palgrave Macmillan.